Colby–Sawyer College: Presidents

 H. Leslie Sawyer served as president until his retirement in 1955, followed by presidents Eugene M. Austin (1955–1962) and Everett M. Woodman (1962–1972).
 The college began its transition to a senior institution during the administration of Louis C. Vaccaro (1972–1978) and completed this change under the presidency of H. Nicholas Muller III (1978–1986).
 Peggy A. Stock (1986–1995), sixth president of the college, increased enrollment, completed a successful capital campaign, and constructed or renovated several buildings, including Rooke Hall.
 Anne Ponder became the seventh president of the college in March 1996; she extended the college's contiguous land holdings to 190 acre, to build and dedicate Lawson Hall, and to enhance academic facilities and programs.
 Tom Galligan joined Colby–Sawyer College as its eighth president in August 2006.
-In July 2016, Galligan was succeeded by Susan D. Stuebner as the ninth president.
+In July 2016, Galligan was succeeded by Susan Stuebner as the ninth president.
+She was succeeded by Dean McCurdy, who began his tenure at the college's 10th president June 1, 2025.